LunarG/gfxreconstruct/USAGE_android.md

   -p LOCAL_FILE, --push-file LOCAL_FILE
               Local file to push to the location on device specified by <file>
+  --cpu-mask <binary-mask>
+              Set of CPU cores used by the replayer.
+              `binary-mask` is a succession of '0' and '1' that specifies used/unused cores.
+For example '1010' activates the first and third cores and deactivate all other cores.
+              If the option is not set, all cores can be used.
+If the option is set only for some cores, the other cores are not used.
   --screenshot-all
               Generate screenshots for all frames.
 When this option is specified, --screenshots is ignored (forwarded to